 However, I found settings I liked, novice that I was, and I think I turned in some decent, if low quality shots, and a few interesting 'happy accidents'.
 The shots must have been good enough because Sugarbuzz asked me to do more shows after that.

-The story online featuring my pictures is no longer available, but here is a link to a JPG of the story from my 'Shameless Self Promotion' section.
+The story online featuring my pictures is no longer available, but here is a link to a JPG of the story.

 Magic Christian is no more.
 Cyril is back in the Flamin' Groovies and Prairie is back behind the kit for The Tubes.
 As far as I know they had only one album out.
 I highly recommend adding it to your collection if you are a fan of this type of music like I am.
 It is a two disc record with their debut on disc 1 and a full live concert on disc 2.
 It's good stuff and worth having.